seanh/openbox/README.markdown

 * <kbd><kbd>Super</kbd>+<kbd>m</kbd></kbd>: begin moving the current window with the keyboard.
 When in move mode use the arrow keys to move the window, and hit <kbd>Enter</kbd> to exit move mode.

   <kbd><kbd>Shift</kbd>+<kbd>&larr;</kbd>, <kbd>&rarr;</kbd>, <kbd>&uarr;</kbd> or <kbd>&darr;</kbd></kbd> while in move mode will
   jump the window all the way to the left, right, top or bottom screen edge.

+  Moving the mouse while in move mode will also move the window.

+  <kbd>Escape</kbd> cancels the move, putting the window back where it
+  started.

   You can also pseudo-modally move the current window using the keyboard with
   <kbd><kbd>Shift</kbd>+<kbd>Super</kbd>+<kbd>&larr;</kbd>, <kbd>&rarr;</kbd>, <kbd>&uarr;</kbd> or <kbd>&darr;</kbd></kbd>.